 The leadership skills and tools that were developed in a world of predictability and planning are not necessarily redundant but have less relevance when rapid technological change and innovation creates disruption.

-Five years ago it was known that electrification was key to the future of the Automotive industry, but the speed with which the traditional car makers would have to shift focus internal combustion engine and commit to electric was not.
+Five or so years ago it was known that electrification was key to the future of the Automotive industry, but the speed with which the traditional car makers would have to shift focus internal combustion engine and commit to electric was not.
 The ease with which electrical startups have entered the market and the demonization of diesel are, amongst others, factors that have accelerated this shift.

 What’s more important than ever is purpose and values